Cyndie Bellen-Berthézène, Artistic Director

 Huffington Post’s 2015 Woman of the Year in Art, Cyndie is the creator of studioart based classroom materials for over two dozen operas, ballets and symphonic

 works and was a Creative Director/author for Scholastic’s Kidsketch.
-Through her unflagging commitment to equality, opportunity and access for at-risk public school children, Cyndie has successfully changed the lives and learning of nearly 2000 of New York City’s youngest and most at-risk public school children from Harlem and the South Bronx.
+Through her unflagging commitment to equality, opportunity and access for at-risk public school children, Cyndie has successfully changed the lives and learning of over 2000 of New York City’s youngest and most at-risk public school children from Harlem, East Flatbush and the South Bronx.

 Two of the mixed-media works used for presentation of Love for Three Oranges.
 The Hypochondriac Prince (1) & the Princesses (2)